ljunkie/rarflix/README.md

 here.
 You can install the released version of the channel using the Roku Channel Store.
 There's also occasionally a test version of the channel released as a private channel, sort of like a beta.
-You can install that using the private channel code `plextest`.
+You can install that using the private channel code `rarflixtest`.

 Ok, if you're still reading then you presumably want to install from source and hopefully make some useful changes.
 You don't need to download or install